Getty Images

 4. See if the account has remote access permissions

-Another item to check when remote desktop credentials aren't working is whether or not the account that you are using has permission to log on to the remote machine through an RDP session.
+Another thing to check is whether the account you are using has permission to log on to the remote machine through an RDP session.
 Even with a successful RDP connection in place from a prior session, it's always possible that the permission was somehow removed accidentally.
 Unfortunately, checking the remote access permissions means that someone has to log on to the machine locally.

 The Remote Desktop settings on a Windows machine within the Multitasking tab.